HomeBlog

 Pelvic Floor Therapy Treatment Options

-If you have pelvic floor issues, pelvic floor treatment will provide several benefits.
+Pelvic floor treatment will provide several benefits if you have pelvic floor issues.
 Some of these benefits include:

-One of the first things a pelvic physical therapist will do is offer you more education on the pelvic floor area.
-They may also suggest some potential lifestyle changes or exercises you can do on your own to improve your condition.
+One of the first things I offer my patients with pelvic floor conditions is more education on the pelvic floor area.
+I may also suggest potential lifestyle changes or exercises they can do to improve their condition.

 Exercises

 Pelvic floor exercises are an excellent option to help to strengthen and improve the function and mobility of the pelvic floor muscles.
-While exercise programs vary from patient to patient depending on their goals and condition, some exercises your pelvic floor physical therapist may have you try include:
+While exercise programs vary from patient to patient depending on their goals and condition, some exercises I have my patients try include:

 Don't be fooled!
 Kegels are far from the only exercise we prescribe!
-I have had many clients who have been doing them on their own for years and they weren't the most appropriate option for treating their symptoms.
+Many of my clients have been doing them on their own for years, only to discover they weren't the most appropriate option for treating their symptoms.

 Biofeedback